boschglobal/doxysphinx/docs/getting_started.md

 ```

 Note the `@rst` and `@endrst` tags.
 Inside these tags you can write any rst code.

+See also the [Syntax Guide](syntax/syntax_guide.md) for a complete documentation on how to comment for doxysphinx.

 Now run doxygen, doxysphinx and sphinx and look at the generated documentation.
 You should see something like
 this: